morfsys/mapie-landing/versioned_docs/version-5.x/getting-started.md

 sidebar_label: Getting started
 ---

-This page will help you start with Mapie CLI and develop and run your Mapie Server.
+This page will help you start with mapie CLI and develop and run your Mapie Server.

 ## Pre-requisites

 Having a basic understanding of Javascript, ExpressJS features like Express App, Routing, Middlewares can help you get moving through your Mapie Server quickly.
-If not, we highly recommend you to gain some basic knowledge first, then come back here when you're done.
+If not, I highly recommend you to gain some basic knowledge and then come back here whenever feel comfortable.

 Here are some resources to help you out: